What is this idea of spiritual awakening?

 Self-enquiry isn’t a belief system.
 It is a practice of observation without judgment, presumptions, or criticisms.
 It’s just looking at what you are, how you tend to think, what you tend to think about, and so on.

-I tackle many of the issues of the self and how to get out of its trap in my book entitled 13 Pillars of Enlightenment: how to realize your true nature and end suffering, which is doing amazingly well in terms of readership.
-If you are one of the few people who have always wondered about the fundamental questions about life and existence, this book may help you.
+In the form of a novel, I present many of my own realizations — issues of the self and how to step out of its habituation and conditioning — in my book 13 Pillars of Enlightenment: how to realize your true nature and end suffering.
+If you are one of the few people who have always wondered about the fundamental questions about who you really are beyond the persona and the world of problems and suffering, this book may help you.

-You can read my articles on self-enquiry on medium.com and substack.com.
+Plus, you can read my articles on self-enquiry on substack.com.